RohanNero/Stakemate/README.md

 Now input your information into a `.env` file using the `.env.example` file as an example format

-Now if you already have validator keys and keyshares, you can skip this next section and [begin deploying](#deploying-locally).
+Now if you already have **validator keys** and **keyshares**, you can skip this next section and [begin deploying](#deploying-locally).
 If not then don't worry this next section will provide you with everything you need to generate your own keys

 ### Generating Keys